Spain's wealth gap widens in economic crisis

 "The report paints a picture of a more fractured, more divided society, where the so-called middle class is disappearing and a minority has access to wealth, goods and services while the majority sits outside," said Sebastian Mora, the secretary general for Caritas in Spain.

-Austerity measures have sparked protests but none big enough to destabilize the government.
+Austerity measures have sparked protests but none big enough to destabilise the government.

 Spain had the second highest unemployment rate in Europe in August at 26.2 percent, just behind Greece, according to official European Union data, and has yo-yoed in and out of recession for five years.